-Informed consent requirements: Maryland can decide the extent and when the pharmacist must inform the patient about the switch.
+Maryland can decide the extent and when the pharmacist must inform the patient about the switch.
 Maryland can decide what is included in such disclosure.
 This includes the possibility of different rules for new patients compared to existing patients.

+3. Prescriber Disclosure

-Prescriber Disclosure: Maryland can decide the extent and when a prescriber is informed about a substitution.
+Maryland can decide the when and the extent to which a prescriber is informed about a substitution.
 This includes the possibility of different rules for new patients compared to existing patients.